zzlatiks/adhd/replit.md

 # Recent Changes

-- **September 18, 2025 - Latest**: Fixed critical export functionality for mobile devices:
+- **September 18, 2025 - Latest**: Fixed Safari three-dots menu issue and export functionality:
-  - **Mobile Export Fix**: Resolved issue where export button wasn't working on mobile devices.
-Added device detection and alternative export method for iOS and mobile browsers - files now open in new tab for manual saving on mobile devices.
+  - **Safari Menu Fix**: Fixed critical issue where clicking "Delete" in the three-dots menu would pass through to elements below.
+Added backdrop overlay and improved event timing to prevent click-through problems in Safari.
-  - **Enhanced Error Handling**: Added comprehensive logging and error handling for export functionality with user-friendly error messages.
+  - **Export Restoration**: Reverted export function to standard download method for all browsers, fixing issue where files opened in browser instead of downloading in Yandex Browser and other browsers.
   - **Simple Time Selection**: Replaced complex vertical time picker with simple button selection (5, 10, 15, 30 minutes) for easier mobile interaction.
   - **Streamlined Subtask Addition**: Removed green checkmark button for subtask addition - now using Enter key only for cleaner interface.